 Often we overnight in Beaver Creek as it is my hometown.
 But this year figured we would carry on through as many travellers do.
 Most are anxious to get to Alaska so don't stop here.
 Yet, the information center is a great resource for info.
 For those heading south into the Yukon, I highly recommend a stop to collect some maps and see the displays of local handicrafts.

-We did stop for fuel at the Westmark RV park to dump our tanks & refill with fresh water.
-Because we filled up there was no charge for the other services.
-In the past we have also overnighted at this RV park.
-We've also had some great fun at the Rendezvous Dinner Show at the Westmark Inn.
+We stopped for fuel at the Westmark RV park and to dump our tanks and refill with fresh water.
+Because we filled with fuel there was no charge for the other services.
+In the past we have overnighted at this RV park.
+We've also had some great fun at the Rendezvous Dinner Show at the Westmark Inn. (note: the Westmark closed in 2013)

 Looking south on Beaver Creek's 'main street'